The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Maker’s Mark

-Technically, this iconic distiller with the dipped red wax on the bottle — and some soft red winter wheat in its mash bill — has just one whiskey, but they “tweak it with oak and proof and different flavor levers,” as Maker’s Mark former Director of Innovation Jane Bowie told us a few years ago.
+Technically, this iconic distiller with the dipped red wax on the bottle — and some soft red winter wheat in its mash bill — has just one whiskey (if you don’t count current offshoot Star Hill).
+But they tweak it with oak and proof and different flavor levers.
 Ergo, Maker’s has more recently become a beacon for innovation and limited releases.

 Drink: The 2020 Limited Release utilizes a multi-stave approach to get the whiskey close to a (spicy) butter pecan profile.